-bAll patients with colon cancer should be counseled for family history and considered for risk assessment.
-For patients with suspected hereditary non-polyposis colon cancer (HNPCC), familial adenomatous polyposis (FAP), and attenuated FAP, see the NCCN Guidelines for Genetic/Familial High-Risk Assessment: Colorectal.
-Confirm the presence of invasive cancer (pT1). pTis has no biological potential to metastasize.
+^aAll patients with colon cancer should be counseled for family history and considered for risk assessment.
+For patients with suspected Lynch syndrome, familial adenomatous polyposis (FAP), and attenuated FAP, see the NCCN Guidelines for Genetic/Familial High-Risk Assessment: Colorectal.